makerdao/community/meetups/README.md

 # DIY Community Meetups

-Welcome to Do It Yourself Community Meetups.
-A place where you can find all the resources you need to host your very own meetup.
+Welcome to Do It Yourself Community Meetups: A place where you can find all the resources you need to host your very own meetup.

 ## Project Snapshot